 - Return flights and coach transfers

-Day One: Flight to Reus or Barcelona.
-Transfer to your hotel on the Costa Dorada, under an hour away, for two nights’ half-board accommodation.
+DAY ONE: Flight to Reus or Barcelona.
+Transfer to your hotel on the Costa Dorada, under an hour away, for one night’s half-board accommodation.